Virginia Digital Emergency Network (VDEN)

 WHO: All amateur radio operators

-Message Format: That's it, you have completed your check-in!
+We will also take APRS check-ins see format below: You will receive credit for each mode used!
 The participant map will be updated throughout the duration of the net at: https://www.qsomap.com/QSOmapProduction/qsomapforQRZ.php?call=n3mel

 Don't feel obligated to enter a detailed message if it's difficult; the important part is the Subject line!